Community Hot-Spots

 People sit at a long table in a big church.
 They are having tea and cake.

-Once again, Norfolk communities pulled together this winter and knitted a network of support across our county
+Like never before, Norfolk communities pulled together this winter to knit a network of support across our county

 The difference we made together…